Michael-Sinz/docker-linux-build-demo/README.md

 All of this would likely be faster if we had a real Linux machine and not a WSL Linux.

+### Interactive use

+The container is very usable interactively via running the "dev" script with no options or with the option of what you want to do (the command).

+For example, just doing `./dev bash` will get you into a bash terminal within the container and the same environment set up as the build would.

+This allows debugging and even container connected debugging if you have code that needs to run within the environment.
+(This example is building a kernel so that is beyond the scope of running within a container but rather requires a VM to do the testing)

 ### Example output after a completed build (see overheads)

 Running the `build` script: